LudwigBoess/SPHKernels.jl/README.md

 ```

-If you want your code to look a little more fancy you can also use the alternative functions [𝒲₁](@ref), where the respective subscript refers to the dimension:
+If you want your code to look a little more fancy you can also use the alternative functions `𝒲`:

 ```julia
 𝒲( kernel::AbstractSPHKernel, u::Real, h_inv::Real) = kernel_value(kernel, u, h_inv)